 A variety of USC campus partners contribute information related to the policy disclosures contained in this report.
-These partners include the Department of Public Safety, Housing, Student Affairs, Student Judicial Affairs and Community Standards, the Office for Equity, Equal Opportunity & Title IX, Residential Education, Fire Safety and others.
+These partners include DPS, USC Student Health, Housing, Student Affairs, Office of Community Expectations (formerly Student Judicial Affairs and Community Standards), the Office for Equity, Equal Opportunity & Title IX, Residential Education, Fire Safety and others.

-The Annual Security & Fire Safety Report is prepared by the Clery Coordinator and reviewed by USC administrators, leadership in the Department of Public Safety, members of the Clery Act Interdisciplinary Review Team and legal counsel for the university.
+The Annual Security & Fire Safety Report is prepared by the Clery Coordinator and reviewed by USC administrators, leadership in DPS, members of the Clery Act Interdisciplinary Review Team and legal counsel for the university.

-The usual practice to disseminate and publish the Annual Security & Fire Safety Report is for the university to provide a Notice of Availability of the report to the USC community on or before October 1st annually.
+The usual practice to disseminate and publish the Annual Security & Fire Safety Report is for the university to provide a notice of availability of the report to the USC community on or before October 1st annually.

-The university disseminated a Notice of the Availability with a direct link to the Annual Security & Fire Safety Report 2021 on September 28, 2021 via an email sent to all currently enrolled students, faculty and staff.
-The university publishes the Annual Security & Fire Safety Report on the Department of Public Safety website at https://dps.usc.edu/alerts/ annual-report/.
+Each year before the deadline imposed by the Clery Act, the university will disseminate via an email sent to all currently enrolled students, faculty and staff a Notice of the Availability with a direct link to the Annual Security & Fire Safety Report

+The university publishes the Annual Security & Fire Safety Report on the DPS website at https://dps.usc.edu/alerts/annual-report/.